-Information requested by Law 11/2018 General information Perimeter Section of the report where response is given Related GRI standards SDG a) A brief description of the group's business model, including: - business environment - its organisation and structure - markets in which it operates - objectives and strategies - main factors and trends likely to affect its future development PRISA Group 2.
+Information requested by Law 11/2018 Perimeter Section of the report where response is given Related GRI standards SDG General information a) A brief description of the group's business model, including: - business environment - its organisation and structure - markets in which it operates - objectives and strategies - main factors and trends likely to affect its future development PRISA Group 2.
 2023 at a glance 4.
 PRISA, a global leader in education and information 4.1.
 Business model 4.2.
 Strategy 4.2.1.
 Business strategy 4.2.2.
 Sustainability Master Plan 5.
 Committed Governance 5.1.
 Corporate Governance 5.1.1.
-Board of Directors 5.1.1.3.
-Senior Management 5.1.1.2.
+Governance bodies 5.1.1.
+Board of Directors 5.11.3.
+Senior Management 5.1.2.
 Commissions 5.2.
-Shareholders 2-1 2-2 2-6 2-9 2-23 SDG 8, 16 b) A description of the group's policies with respect to such issues, including: due diligence procedures applied for the identification, assessment, prevention and mitigation of significant risks and impacts verification and control procedures, including what measures have been adopted PRISA Group Throughout the NFIS 2-23 2-24

-Inform ation requested by Law 11/2018 Perimeter Section of the report where response is given Related GRI standards SDG financial key per - monitoring and - to promote cor sectors in accord these policies, including relevant non- rformance indicators that allow: d evaluation of progress mparability across companies and dance with national, European or meworks of reference used for each PRISA Group Throughout the NFIS 2-23 2-24 the group's active proportionate, it services that make and - how the group - explaining the them in accordational fra Information on the included, giving s related to those issues associated with vities, including, where relevant and is business relationships, products or by have an adverse effect on those areas, manages those risks procedures used to identify and assess note with national, European or imeworks of reference for each matter the impacts identified should be a breakdown of the impacts, in ain short-, medium- and long-term risks PRISA Group 5.
+Shareholders 2-1 2-2 2-6 2-9 2-23 SDG 8, 16 b) A description of the group's policies with respect to such issues, including: - due diligence procedures applied for the identification, assessment, prevention and mitigation of significant risks and impacts - verification and control procedures, including what measures have been adopted PRISA Group Throughout the NFIS 2-23 2-24 certification procedures ation requested by Law 11/2018 Perimeter Section of the report where response is given Related GRI standards SDG financial key per - monitoring and - to promote cor sectors in accord these policies, including relevant non- formance indicators that allow: d evaluation of progress nparability across companies and lance with national, European or meworks of reference used for each PRISA Group Throughout the NFIS 2-23 2-24 the group's activ proportionate, it services that ma and - how the group - explaining the them in accordan international fra Information on t included, giving s related to those issues associated with rities, including, where relevant and s business relationships, products or y have an adverse effect on those areas, manages those risks procedures used to identify and assess nce with national, European or meworks of reference for each matter he impacts identified should be a breakdown of the impacts, in ain short-, medium- and long-term risks PRISA Group 5.
 Committed Governance 5.3.
 Risk management 5.3.1.
 Scope of application 5.3.2.
 Risk management and control systems 5.3.3.
 Relevant risks monitored 6.
 Responsible management 6.2.2.
 Managing risks and opportunities associated with climate change 3-3 Reporting frame materiality work used and the principle of PRISA Group 3.
 About this Report3.1.
 Materiality4.1.2.
-Sustainability Master Plan 102-43 Environmental is ssues Environmental management Current and foreseeable effects of the company's activities Environmental assessment or certification procedures PRISA Group 6.
-Responsible management 3-3 2-23 SDG 3, 6, 7, 8, 11, 12, 13, 15
+Sustainability Master Plan 102-43 Environmental is ssues Environmental management Current and foreseeable effects of the company's activities Environmental assessment or PRISA Group 6.
+Responsible management 3-3 2-23 SDG 3, 6, 7, 8 11, 12, 13, 15